esheldon/nsim/config/README.md

     - any calibration issues we see are apparently not from psf modeling
     - but the additive persists

-    ? also should do one with lower noise in deep, since are still seeing additive
-    ? should do a deep run with the simple s/n so we can try weights
+    - run-bd08zmcal-degrade02
+        - doing a run with less starting noise to see if leakage improves
+        - leakage blew up when I went to moffat...
+        - will include simple s/n

 - sim-bd09
 - sim-bd09z